thhsieh/AT02_data/README.md

 # AT02_data
-Data for the 2DoF ankle.
+Test data for the 2DoF ankle.